-Breakdowns, one forcing high risk rescues, doomed the old Roosevelt Island Tram.
-Its fatal flaw?
+Breakdowns, one forcing high risk rescues, doomed the old Tram.
+Its big flaw?
+Out of date technology.

 The answer?
 Full replacement, cabins, cables and all.
 That opened in 2010.
 RIOC crowded the maiden voyage across the East River with politicians eager for credit.
 A band played, but it wasn’t the same.

 Take a ride with me in the final days of the first Roosevelt Island Tram…

 In the decade since, the universe discovered the Tram.
 Safer, reliable service draws tourists, but we lost the intimacy of a ride home with neighbors.